davidcorne/collaborative-whiteboard/README.md

 # Whiteboard #

-This is going to be a html whiteboard you can draw on.
-Then I will make it collaborative using socket.io.
+This is a collaborative html whiteboard.
+There is a choice of pen colours and you can change your user name.